MarcoCosta55/MSGrammarPrototypeSingleActivity/README.md

 ## Installation Instructions
-Your can either install this app on an Android Tablet or use the free Android Emulator "BlueStacks" to run it on Windows/Mac.
+Your can either install this app on an Android Tablet or if you have no access to an Android device you can use the free Android Emulator "BlueStacks" to run it on Windows/Mac.

-## Android Installation
+### Android Installation
+***
+Sideloading an Android app from your Chrome browser is pretty straightforward.
+Just remember to follow **all** the steps listed below.

 **You first need to temporarily allow Chrome to install apk files.**
 1. Navigate to Settings > Apps > Chrome.